 rainsoundsforsleeping

-Rain Sounds for Babies: Safe Volume and Placement (AAP Guidance)
+Rain Sounds for Babies: Safe Volume and Placement

-Last updated April 2026
+Last updated June 2026

-What the AAP Actually Says
+What the Guidance Actually Says

 How to Measure dB on Your Phone